Supermagnum/passiveSonar/readme.txt

 It's sensitivity is around -150 to -160 dB-V//microPa.
 The problem is that the opamp used in the mentioned document is not suitable for the voltage a USB connector delivers.

+A suitable opamp for single +5Volt is a LME49724.

 Compined preamplifier and buffer circuit, one per crystal:
 The problem with piezoelectric and contact mics is that they are not well matched to typical audio inputs.
 The reason why these devices often sound tinny is because the piezo sensor presents its signal through a series capacitance which is small, typically 15nF or less.
 When wired to a normal 50 kilohm line input this forms a 200Hz high-pass filter, which eliminates the bass.